Newmarket Town Plate

+By 1830, the 1665 land endowment which funded the prize provided an annual income of only £14, so that in many years there were no entrants to the race.

 The prizes for the contest include a box of famed Powter’s Newmarket sausages.
 The 2012 edition of the race, the 342nd Town Plate, was won by amateur jockey, Clare Twemlow, on a horse called Raifteiri.
 In 2011, the 341st Town Plate was won by Newmarket trainer and town councillor John Berry, riding his own horse Kadouchski.

 First run in 1666, it was held continuously until 1939, the 274th running.
+The first woman to win was Eileen Joel, Solomon Joel's daughter, who rode Hogir to success in the 1925 event.
 It was not staged for the 5 War years 1940–44, but returned in 1945, the 275th running.
 It was then run continuously up to 2019, the 349th running, but was not held in 2020.
 The historic 350th running took place in 2021 and was won by Rachel Rennie, who had hoped to compete in 2016 but withdrew to undertake breast cancer treatment.
-The 351st running took place on Saturday 27 August 2022 and was won by Goldencard ridden by Laura Gibson-Brabazon and trained by Christian Williams.The 352nd running took place on Saturday 26 August 2023 and was won by Dancing Shadow ridden by Belinda Rose and trained by Sarah Humphrey, beating Don Bersy, ridden by Ryan Potter, by half a length.
+The 351st running took place on Saturday 27 August 2022 and was won by Goldencard ridden by Laura Gibson-Brabazon and trained by Christian Williams.
+The 352nd running took place on Saturday 26 August 2023 and was won by Dancing Shadow ridden by Belinda Rose and trained by Sarah Humphrey, beating Don Bersy, ridden by Ryan Potter, by half a length.
+The 355rd took place on August 22 2026 and was won by Alibey ridden by Peter O'Reilly and trained by Dylan Cunha, beating Jet Of Magic, ridden by Ian Holt, by three lengths.
+In 2022, high temperatures led to the race being shortened to 2 miles.
+This occurred again in 2025 and 2026, with distances reduced to 2 miles and 1 furlong.

-The first woman to win was Eileen Joel, who rode Hogir to success in the 1925 event.